-Assessments: Homework (50%), midterm exam (20%), and final exam (30%).
+Assessments: Attendance (10%), Participation (10% by student, 10% by TA, and 10% by instructor), and homework (60%).

 Homework: Most of homework require to propose hypotheses, prove or disapprove the hypotheses by analyzing data, and write final reports.
 Teamwork is encouraged for debugging and discussion on solving strategies and result interpretation.
+Homework will be evaluated by TA and instructor.

 Attendance: Attendance in each lecture and lab is expected with camera on.
 Webcams may be rented through the University (https://scheduling.wsu.edu/Content/equipment.aspx).
 In accordance with Academic Regulation 73, absences impede a student's academic progress and should be avoided.
 Those students who must miss a lecture for illness or university-sponsored activities such as field trips, judging teams, sports, conferences, etc. should obtain an official Class Absence Request form from the doctor, or faculty/staff member supervising the off-campus activities.
 Scheduling conflicts with employment and non-university activities will be considered unexcused absences.
+Attendance will be recorded by TA.

 Participation: Students are expected to participate in class discussions.
 Both questions and answers count as participation.
+Participation will be evaluated by students, TA and instructor.